 Allow lots, and and I mean lots, more time for planning.
 Those sessions that you are a dab hand at delivering face-to-face just don’t quite work the same when all the participants are sitting at home behind a screen, without a camera on.
 Its much harder to read a room when you can’t see peoples faces or how engaged they are.

 Teach participants how to use the tools you’ll be using before the session

 Not everyone will be as au fait with using the technology as you are.
 Before a session, make sure that everyone is trained and you can confirm they know how to use the tools you’ll be using.
-In a session I ran, I created a step by step guide on what they would need to do and a test task that everyone was asked to complete to ensure that we wouldn’t be spending a lot of time at the beginning of the session sorting out avoidable tech issues
+In a session I ran, I created a step by step guide on what participants would need to do.
+I also created a test task that everyone was asked to complete to ensure that we wouldn’t be spending a lot of time at the beginning of the session sorting out avoidable tech issues.

 Keep the tooling and the things participants will need to do simple